 Pork belly seems to be a trend that’s finally dying, only the best executions of the dish remain.
 Fortunately Brazil’s is actually quite good, once you get past the price versus portion.
 There’s a good amount of salsa on top and black beans on bottom to make this a relatively filling dish as well.
 It’s good, but it’s on that borderline of ‘is the price worth it?’.
 Your mileage may vary.

-It’s incredibly difficult to recommend these at over $2 for a piece of cheese bread, even if they are pretty spectacular.
+It’s incredibly difficult to recommend these at the price for a piece of cheese bread, even if they are pretty spectacular.
 You can find a bag of Brazi-Bites in your local grocer for a fraction of the cost if you want to indulge in cheese paradise.

 A decent portion for the price that tastes like an alcoholic lemonade with just a bit more tartness than expected.
 It’s Brazil’s national drink so they must be doing something right because it’s rather refreshing and enjoyable.

-Location of the Brazil Marketplace Booth at the Epcot International Food & Wine Festival
+Location of the Brazil Marketplace at the EPCOT International Food & Wine Festival

-The Brazil Marketplace Booth is located on World Showcase Promenade between the Morocco and France pavilions.
-It is #30 on the map below.
+The Brazil Marketplace is located on World Showcase Promenade between the Morocco and France Pavilions.